typewriter-editor/typewriter/README.md

 ## Differences Between Typewriter and Quill.js

-* Typewriter’s ranges use `from` and `to` (start index and end index) while Quill uses `index` and `length`.
-* Typewriter’s API is split between an `Editor` class and a `View` class for greater customization and the ability to use `Editor` on the server in a Node.js environment.
-This could allow bots to collaborate on a document.
+* Typewriter uses tuples of indexes to describe ranges and selection rather than `index` and `length` values.
+* Typewriter’s rendering to the DOM is a module and can be replaced with custom rendering.
+* Typewriter provides a TextChange interface to roll up multiple change operations into one atomic change in the editor.
-* Typewriter’s `insertText` and `insertEmbed` methods allow overwriting content.
-With Quill you need call `deleteText` first to do the same.
+* Typewriter’s single `insert` replaces Quill's `insertText` and `insertEmbed` methods and allows overwriting selected content in one operation.
+With Quill you need call `deleteText` first to do the same, creating 2 operations.
-* Typewriter provides a `transaction` feature which allows calling multiple methods which are combined into one commit to the data model.
-* Typewriter provides view decorators!
-Using the same mechanism as transactions, a decorator can alter the contents of the editor and those changes will be applied on top of the underlying editor contents before being displayed.
-No new APIs to learn, just use the core APIs to add decorators.
+* Typewriter provides decorations!
+A decorator can alter the contents of the editor by adding classes, styles, and other HTML attributes to lines, spans of text, or an embedded element, and those changes will be applied on top of the underlying editor contents before being displayed.
 * Typewriter has _no_ stylesheet requirements.
-This is something that many of the other editors required (including Quill) and restricted full customization of the display.
+This is something that several of the other editors require (including Quill and ProseMirror) and restricts full customization of the display.
 * Typewriter handles lists correctly as HTML lists should be.
-Quill uses classes to fake list indentation.
+Quill uses CSS to fake list indentation.
-* Typewriter allows `<br>` tags to be used, such as you get when `Shift+Enter` is pressed.
-* Related to `<br>`, Typewriter allows paragraphs to be paragraphs!
-Without a required stylesheet removing margins, you can have your paragraphs be styled the way you need them to be.
+* Typewriter allows paragraphs to be paragraphs!
+Without a required stylesheet which removes paragraph margins, you can have your paragraphs be styled the way you need them to be, and Typewriter allows `<br>` tags to be used, such as you get when `Shift+Enter` is pressed.
-* Typewriter breaks runs of actions at the correct places for undo to work correctly (i.e. the way the native OS does).
-There is still a time delay to keep them from getting too long which you can choose not to use.
+* Typewriter's History module works the same way your OS undo works, breaking simliar actions at the correct places.
+You may still use a time delay to keep them from getting too long if you wish.

 ## The Current State of Typewriter

-Typewriter has just gotten its legs underneath it.
-Documentation may be lacking and there may be breaking API changes as we get a feel for it.
+Typewriter has just undergone a huge rewrite, moving from using just the `Delta` format to its new `TextDocument` model for enhanced performance and encorporating many things learned from the previous iterations.
+There may still be some API changes, but those should be fewer as Typewriter settles into its new trajectory.

 ## Contributing